johnshearing/PrivateKeyVault/README.md

   * Navigate to the **public_keys** folder and then select the file named **extractedTextFile.txt** and press the **Enter** key.
   * You should get a message saying that the public key was imported.
   *
-  * Lets check an see if the key is there.
+  * Let's check an see if the key is there.
   * Highlight the menu option which says **List public keys** and then press the **Enter** key.
   * You will see a dialog box asking which public key to show.
   * Just hit the **Backspace** key to blank out the field and then press the **Enter** key.